 The Arc'teryx Atom LT is designed for comfort during high energy activities.
 The built-in breathability makes it a great choice for a middle layer under a shell, as well as outerwear when you're pushing hard.
 It functions well for cold weather bouldering, moving with you and preventing overheating during brief, high output burns.

-At $249, the Arc'teryx Atom LT is a more expensive than the high performing Outdoor Research Cathode, but it's more affordable than competing models from Patagonia.
-The fleece lined pockets and adjustable hood are features we love that don't appear on the Patagonia Nano Puff, The North Face ThermoBall Hoodie, or the Rab Xenon X.
+At $259, the Arc'teryx Atom LT is a more expensive than the Best Buy Award-winning Black Diamond Access Hoody, but it's more affordable than competing models from Patagonia.
+The fleece lined pockets and adjustable hood are features we love that don't appear on the Patagonia Nano Puff and the Rab Xenon X.

-Due to its comfy fit and fine features, this is several of our testers' favorite jackets.
+Due to its comfy fit and fine features, this is a favorite of several of our testers.
 The low profile cuffs and low bulk fit make it an excellent mid-layer for skiing, climbing, and cold weather backpacking.
-Designed to regulate temperature and moisture during high energy output, this is a fine choice for cold weather trail running and stop and go cold activities like bouldering.
+Designed to regulate temperature and moisture during high energy output, it's a fine choice for cold weather trail running, and stop and go cold activities like bouldering.